-- Build service capacity and improve equal access including improving our pathways with Primary Care and Education, and other key providers - Continue to recognise that the role of Primary Care and Education settings within our communities are vital to the early identification and intervention for those affected by Domestic Abuse, this increases opportunities to access further support - Embed a culture of selective enquiry into Primary Care and other settings ensuring that colleagues have the awareness and confidence to offer support at the earliest opportunity.
-Build on learning from Operation Encompass to expand this offer into Primary Care and wider - Align our Domestic Abuse support offer to marginalised groups via a community specialist, creating strong and sustainable links for the future - Build on established skill sets within each Neighbourhood to increase capacity and ensure equal access to our offers of support
+- Build service capacity and improve equal access including improving our pathways with primary care and education, and other key providers - Continue to recognise that the role of Primary care and Education settings within our communities is vital to the early identification and intervention for those affected by Domestic Abuse, this increases opportunities to access further support. - Embed a culture of selective enquiry into primary care and other settings ensuring that colleagues have the awareness and confidence to offer support at the earliest opportunity.
+Build on learning from Operation encompass to expand this offer into primary care and wider. - Align our Domestic Abuse support offer to marginalised groups via a community specialist, creating strong & sustainable links for the future. - Build on established skill sets within each Neighbourhood to increase capacity and ensure equal access to our offers of support.